About Dr. Matt richardson

 We’ll face it together.

 My approach is integrative and psychodynamic, which means we’ll explore how your early experiences and relationships have shaped the way you see yourself and move through the world.
-At the same time, we’ll stay grounded in the present—working together in a way that’s reflective, practical, and tailored to what you need.
+At the same time, we’ll stay grounded in the present, working in a way that feels reflective, practical, and centered on what matters most to you.

 Therapy with me is …